jooby-project/jooby/md/doc/datastore/datastore.md

 ## requery

-[Requery](/doc/requery) a light but powerful object mapping and SQL generator for Java/Kotlin/Android with RxJava and Java 8 support.
+[Requery](/doc/requery) is a light but powerful object mapping and SQL generator for Java/Kotlin/Android with RxJava and Java 8 support.
 Easily map to or create databases, perform queries and updates from any platform that uses Java.

 ## rxjdbc